brightspot/react-examples/app-routing/README.md

 # App Routing

 This example highlights how simple it is to use JS Classes and the [Brightspot GraphQL API](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/latest/graphql-api) to add dynamic routing in a front-end application.
+A very similar example, `brightspot-routing` uses permalinks generated in Brightspot as query variables.
+This example demonstrates how to use other fields as query variables.

 ## Running the example application